Bizkaiko Bira

 The race started in 1981 and lasted until 2009.
 The organizer was the Amorebieta Txirrindulari Elkartea (Cyclist Association of Amorebieta).
 They also organize the Klasika Primavera cyclist race.
 In 2005 due to economical problems, they refused to organize the race and Iñaki Barrenetxea Giraldez, a former professional rider took over for the next years.
 The race was supported by El Correo local newspaper, BBK.
-In 2010 the race was permananetly canceled.
+In 2010 the race was permanently canceled.

 The first winner was the local cyclist Julián Gorospe.
-Hans Knauer won the race two consecutive years, 1983 and 1984.